Konami33/Nginx-load-balancer/README.md

     type: NodePort
     ```

+    With this configuration, **k3s** will schedule your pods on nodes with the label `role=worker-node`, which in this case are worker1 and worker2.

 ### Step 4.2: Label Your Worker Nodes
 We need to label both worker nodes as we want to deploy the flask server in both the worker nodes.